Background & Research Focus

 Work experiences:

 My work experiences have been varied but have supported my (academic) interests and values: to facilitate a deeper understanding of other cultures and histories, to underscore the connectivity transgressing national boundaries, and to enhance knowledge we have of agency and entanglement.
 Here, I provide a highlight of some of the work that I have done throughout the years (from most recent to oldest).
-For a full overview, please see my LinkedIn-profile: https://www.linkedin.com/in/edwin-pietersma/

 Academic Lecturer at Bansomdej Chaophraya Rajabhat University (มหาวิทยาลัยราชภัฏบ้านสมเด็จเจ้าพระยา), Bangkok, Thailand (June 01, 2021, to May 21, 2024)

-Volunteer Researcher, International Institute for Asian Studies, Leiden, the Netherlands (15 January to 30 April, 2021).
+Researcher at the International Institute for Asian Studies, Leiden, the Netherlands (15 January to 30 April, 2021).

 Tour guide at the National Museum of World Cultures (Museum Volkenkunde), Leiden, the Netherlands (September 1, 2016, to August 31, 2018)